home-assistant/home-assistant.io/source/more-info/unsupported/os_agent.markdown

 ## The issue

-OS-Agent is how the Supervisor handles additional tasks on the host, without it, the Supervisor won't be able to fulfill their tasks and responsibilities.
+OS-Agent is how the Supervisor handles additional tasks on the host, without it, the Supervisor won't be able to fulfill its tasks and responsibilities.

 ## The solution